phosxd/PowerKey/README.md

-A simple Godot-4.4 plug-in that implements easy-to-use dynamic translation.
+Godot-4.4 plug-in that implements easy-to-use advanced & dynamic translation.
 Also offers GDScript execution on Nodes, without needing to attach a Script.

 ||PowerKey|Standard Translation|
 |--|--|--